icopy-site/awesome/docs/awesome/awesome-adafruitio.md

 ## Guides

 - [Welcome to Adafruit IO!](https://learn.adafruit.com/welcome-to-adafruit-io) - An overview of Adafruit IO and the service.
 - [Adafruit IO Basics](https://learn.adafruit.com/series/adafruit-io-basics) - Learn the basics of Adafruit IO and interfacing the service with your hardware.
 - [learn.adafruit.com Adafruit IO](https://learn.adafruit.com/category/adafruit-io) - Adafruit Learning System Guides on Adafruit IO.
+- [All the Internet of Things: Adafruit IO](https://learn.adafruit.com/all-the-internet-of-things-episode-four-adafruit-io) - An episode of Adafruit and Digi-Key's All the Internet of Things, provides a deep dive into everything Adafruit IO has to offer.

 ## Community